-TikTok CEO: Facebook Is Making 'CopyCat' Service 'Disguised As Patriotism'
+TikTok CEO: Facebook Is Making 'Copycat' Service 'Disguised As Patriotism'

 "But let's focus our energies on fair and open competition in service of our consumers, rather than maligning attacks by our competitor — namely Facebook — disguised as patriotism and designed to put an end to our very presence in the US," Mayer wrote in the post.

 It is the latest salvo in a widening rift between Facebook and TikTok.
-On Tuesday, the Wall Street Journal reported that Instagram is offering incentives of up to hundreds of thousands of dollars to persuade top TikTok influencers to use Reels.
+On Tuesday, The Wall Street Journal reported that Instagram is offering incentives of up to hundreds of thousands of dollars to persuade top TikTok influencers to use Reels.

-In his prepared Congressional testimony, Zuckerberg makes an oblique reference to TikTok's surging popularity in the U.S., while not mentioning the app by name.
+In his prepared congressional testimony, Zuckerberg makes an oblique reference to TikTok's surging popularity in the U.S., while not mentioning the app by name.

 Zuckerberg says Facebook believes in competition and free expression, but "there's no guarantee our values will win out."